Appleton, Wisconsin: Geography

-According to the United States Census Bureau, the city has a total area of 24.82 sqmi, of which, 24.33 sqmi is land and 0.49 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 24.82 sqmi, of which 24.33 sqmi is land and 0.49 sqmi is water.

 Climate

 Appleton has a humid continental climate typical of Wisconsin.
 Summers are warm to hot and winters are rather cold in comparison.
 Precipitation is relatively moderate compared to other areas close to the Great Lakes, which means lesser snowfall in winter than in many other cold areas.

 A dew point of 90 °F was observed at Appleton at 5 p.m. on July 13, 1995.
 This is tied for the second highest dew point ever observed in the United States and coincides with the 1995 Chicago heat wave.
+Combined with an air temperature at the time of 101 °F, the heat index was 148 °F.

 Being inland from Lake Michigan, Appleton is prone to temperature extremes.
 The hottest temperature recorded was 107 F during the 1936 Dust Bowl and the coldest was -32 F in 1929.
 The coldest maximum on record is -20 F set in 1994 and the warmest minimum being 82 F in 1912.
 On average, the coldest maximum temperature of the year during the normals between 1991 and 2020 was at a frigid 1 F and the warmest minimum averaged 73 F.